adamwong246/spacetrash_v8/src/demiurge/README.md

 ## A Typescript game engine

-Demiurge is my personal game engine which underpins my personal game, "space trash.
+Demiurge is my personal game engine which underpins my personal game, "space trash".
 It is akin to Phaser but with a few differences.

 1) Demiurge is built as an Entity-Component-System (ECS) first.
 The ECS is fast and simple, and it does not constrain you to store only data in it's components.
 Every component is a instantiation of a class, meaning it carries with it both data and methods.